microsoft/alguidelines/content/BCPatterns/event-bridge-pattern/index.md

 ## When not to use

-Obiously, the events should be carefully considered: only the events that make sense to "share" over all implementations, need this approach.
+Obviously, the events should be carefully considered: only the events that make sense to "share" over all implementations, need this approach.

 ## Discussions